cynthiateeters/hap-blog-starter/content/blog/hybit-svg-lab.md

   - vector
 ---

-{% hapPose "laptop", "HAP starting work on the SVG lab", 200 %}
+{% hapPose "scientist", "HAP researching SVG structure", 400 %}

 Hey everyone!
 I just finished building a brand new learning lab about SVG (Scalable Vector Graphics), and I'm SO excited to tell you about it! 🟠